- Undergraduate Programs

 This course has been designed to foster sensitivity to ethical concerns and to provide knowledge and experience in ethical decision-making.
 Students will become familiar with the philosophical base of Social Work ethics and the profession's Code of Ethics.
 Ethical principles and models of ethical decision-making grounded by critical thinking will be presented in relation to case materials reflecting a variety of issues, levels of practice, a diversity of populations, and social justice concerns.

-This course presents theories and techniques applicable to social work practice with individuals, families, and small groups, including those from diverse and at-risk populations.
+This course presents theories and techniques applicable to social work practice with individuals and families, including those from diverse and at-risk populations.
 Field education experiences serve as basis for integration and application of theories, assessment of the cultural competence of their interventions with specific populations, examination of strengths and limitations of evidence-based practice, and articulate a personal practice stance.
 This course is taken concurrently with SW595.
 (Prerequisites: SW502, SW592.)

 This course builds on foundation content and theoretical perspectives explored in SW 511.
 It advances skills in differential interventions with a variety of systems and focuses on organizations and communities as systems for assessment, intervention, and evaluation.
 The course examines discrimination and oppression with an organizational and community context and the complex interface between individual, family, and group needs and organizational and community context.
-The course is taken concurrently with SW596.
 (Prerequisites: SW511, SW595.)

 These courses build on the knowledge and skills gained in the foundation Field Education placement.
 Students gain additional experience working with individuals, families, small groups, communities, and organizations within the political, social, and cultural context of the setting.
 Issues of social and economic justice within organizational and community contexts and how they are addressed through policy or program development and evaluation.
 Students must complete 480 clock hours in the concentration year.
 SW 595 is taken concurrently with SW 511 and SW 596 with SW 512.